-A list of restaurants that are nearby will popup and thanks to Google’s rating system, my attention will focus on the top ones with the best reviews.
+A list of restaurants that are nearby will pop up and thanks to Google’s rating system, my attention will focus on the top ones with the best Google reviews.

-- Use Google Posts to increase organic traffic
+- 3. Use Google Posts to Increase Organic Traffic

-- How to Get Google My Business Reviews?
+- 4. Get More Google My Business Reviews

-Google My Business is basically a listing of information that businesses fill in and lets Google use it for Maps or search results.
+Google My Business is basically a listing of information that any big or small business can provide for Google to use in Maps or search results.